What Are the Best Internet Alternatives to DSL?

 99% availability coast-to-coast

-Provides access to broadband internet to areas commonly without service
+Provides access to broadband internet in areas commonly without service

 Things to Consider